Vaquera (fashion brand): History

+Collaborations

 Vaquera periodically collaborates with various arts and culture entities.
 In June 2017, the brand collaborated with Hulu's The Handmaid's Tale to create a runway collection.
-In 2020, Dover Street Market New York hosted the designers’ February runway show and subsequently joined Dover's Paris-based showroom-cum-incubator which also includes Eli Russell Linnetz, Rassvet, and Honey Fucking Dijon.
+In 2020, Dover Street Market New York hosted the designers’ February runway show and subsequently joined Dover's Paris-based showroom-cum-incubator which also includes Eli Russell Linnetz, Rassvet, and Honey Dijon.